Full Form of SME – Small and Medium Enterprises

 - Large companies can access capital through various sources like equity infusion, debenture issuance, etc., while the SMEs tend to remain aloof from these above benefits.

 - It is the lack of company structure.
-The business runs on individual capacity and hence the business does not remain future-proof.
-Each of the major decisions is taken by an individual or individuals.
+The business runs on individual capacity, and hence the business does not remain future-proof.
+An individual or individuals take each of the major decisions.
 Thus, on the retirement of the top-level management might end the future of the business.

-- The small and medium enterprises are not always investor’s first preferences, due to the size and scale of the businesses.
+- Small and medium enterprises are not always the investor’s first preferences due to the size and scale of the businesses.
 In several instances, the small-scale industries remain aloof from the investor’s radar as most of the esteemed investors focus on the top market capitalization companies trading on the broader indexes.

 Small and medium enterprises represent the major economic activities and provide employments to the semi-skilled and unskilled workforce.
 The major part of the economy is driven by the contribution made by the SME segment.